sjodmak/HD-MSO-2023/raven_pro.md

 ## Open the audio files in Raven Pro.
-**Windows**: Open Raven Pro then drop the listfile created in Step 1 on to the Raven Pro window.
+**Windows**: Open Raven Pro then drop the listfile created previously on to the Raven Pro window.

 **Mac or Linux**: Open Raven Pro, then go to the File menu and select Open Audio Files.
 Navigate to the folder you created in Step 1 and select all files.
 Click OK.